NEWWA Scholarships - Student, Operator & Diversity Scholarships

 NEWWA Scholarships – Additional scholarships may be awarded to students, regardless of their field of study, with preference given to those candidates whose programs of study are related to the water works industry.

 Students who are attending or have been accepted into appropriate college/university programs at the undergraduate or graduate level are eligible to apply.
-Applicants must be NEWWA members and must reside in New England or attend a college/university in New England to qualify.
+Applicants must reside in New England or attend a college/university in New England to qualify.

 NEWWA reserves the right to not award any or all scholarships for any year in which outstanding candidates are not identified.

-Not a member?
+Interested in becoming a student member?
 NEWWA offers a 3-for-1 student membership in NEWWA, New England Water Environment Association, and American Public Works Association for $30.
 You must be a full-time student in a degree program.
-Apply online here.
-Note that to be assigned to the New England section (NEWWA) you must use a mailing address in Massachusetts, Rhode Island, Vermont, New Hampshire, or Maine.
-Individuals with a primary address in Connecticut will be assigned to the Connecticut section rather than the New England section.

 In addition to applying for a scholarship, you may make a donation to any of the specific scholarships,or to the general NEWWA fund.
 Your contribution will ensure these scholarships always have the means to continue providing much-needed funds to worthy college students entering the water works profession.
 Download a scholarship pledge form here, or contact NEWWA at 508-893-7979 with any inquiries.